Jexordexan/vue-slicksort/docs/index.md

 heroImage: /assets/logomark.png
 heroAlt: Slicksort
 heroText: Vue Slicksort
-tagline: Drag and drop components for Vue 3
+tagline: Super smooth sorting for Vue 3
-actionText: Get Started
+actionText: To the Docs!
-actionLink: ./getting-started.md
+actionLink: /getting-started
 features:
   - title: 🥰 Simple
     details: Use the Slick components, or the provided mixins.
 Drag and drop betweeen lists is also supported!